 “That keeps the devil away, and then her leg will heal,” she said matter-of-factly.

 “Oh,” I said, trying not to make any expression.
 I kept cleaning Pansy’s wound.

-Pokie said, “Now Ms. Chris came by and she said that you was pregnant.”
+Pokie said, “Now Ms. Chris came by and she said that you were pregnant.”

 I said, “Yes ma’am, I am.
 I’m due in March.”
 I halfway expected to be congratulated.

 Pokey said, “That’s why I got the onion under Mama’s bed.
-You is pregnant, and you is going to bring mama’s foot bad luck.
+You are pregnant, and you are going to bring mama’s foot bad luck.
 Mama’s foot can’t heal with a pregnant woman docterin’ it.”

 Nevertheless, on Monday, I spoke with my supervisor and asked if Chris or one of the other nurses could see Pansy since she has a deep belief in a superstition that a pregnant woman could not heal her.

 There were many other people with diabetes that I worked with in their homes though my position with the state home health in SC.
 The damage that losing limbs, having to go on dialysis three days per week, loss of memory due to early strokes from diabetes and more can cause is devastating to patients and families.

 North Carolina public health and becoming a CDE